IgnizGitHub/HerzMapper/README.md

 - Outputs a `.wbox` file ready to be loaded into Worldbox

 ## Installation (Using Prebuilt Binary)
+# Currently Supporting Windows/Linux
-Download the appropriate Windows / Linux build from [this link](https://github.com/IgnizGitHub/HerzMapper/releases/tag/v1.0.0) \
+Download the appropriate build from [this link](https://github.com/IgnizGitHub/HerzMapper/releases/tag/v1.0.0) \
 Extract the contents of the zipped files into a folder. \
 Check out the [usage info below](https://github.com/IgnizGitHub/HerzMapper?tab=readme-ov-file#usage) for further steps.